RasmusEdvardsen/glp/readme.md

 	);

 	init(az);
+### Vue
+AzureSharedKey is NOT supported when used as a Vue plugin.

 ### Log
 Currently, 3 levels of logging is supported, those 3 being **INFO**, **WARN** and **ERROR**.
 Example log to **INFO**: